How to Enroll

 The latest date students may enroll in a Concentration is Oct.
 1 for students graduating in January, and Feb.
 1 for students graduating in May.

 Formal enrollment in the International Law Concentration is not complete until the Notice of Enrollment form is filed.
 Once enrolled in the Concentration, students will be invited to participate in a variety of programs and special events of interest to international law practitioners.
-Concentration students will also be invited to Advanced Legal Studies programs.

 Continued enrolment in the International Law Concentration is contingent upon the student: